kritika2604/Credit_Risk_Analysis/README.md

 ## Summary ##
 It was observed that the accuracy scores are 79% and 93% for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier.
 The precision is not to high for any of the models.

+## Recommendation##
+It is recommended to use either of the Ensemble classifiers to predict risk.